agrc/gis.utah.gov/_posts/2021-04-22-introducing-ugrcodes.md

  - E.g., Emigration Canyon (EMT), Kearns (KMT), Magna (MMT)

 #### Future Enhancements
 In the future, we may continue to expand on this idea by including the code field in additional datasets (road centerlines, address points, etc.).
 We believe UGRCodes could serve as a useful and intuitive code for querying and joining data across several datasets.
-The expanded use of this field may depend on how useful we find the codes, your feedback as you use the codesyour feedback as you use the codes, or more.
+The expanded use of this field may depend on how useful we find the codes, your feedback as you use the codes, or more.
 So reach out to us and let us know what you think via email ([agrc@utah.gov](mailto:agrc@utah.gov)) or Twitter ([@maputah](https://twitter.com/maputah)).